CommerceExperts/searchhub-docs/docs/smartquery/setup.rst

     .. tab:: PHP Client

       The PHP Client comes with the ability to run in several modes.
-But here we configure it to run connected to a local REST service.
+But here we configure it to run connected to a local HTTP service.

       .. code-block:: php